Nimausfi/Only_Prime_Numbers/README.md

 Furthermore, the test bench (prime_TB.v) has been provided to check the validity of all modules.
 \
-(Do not forget to comment/uncomment the lines 28-30 to test each module).
+(Do not forget to comment/uncomment the lines 28-30 for testing each module).